manyfold3d/website/_posts/2024-07-12-wsg-assessment.md

 The organization has outlined processes it uses to prototype and test new features, product ideas, and user-interface components when applicable with real users who represent various stakeholder perspectives, including people with slow connection, with disabilities, with difficulties using digital services, and so on.

-{:.not-assessed}
+{:.todo}
-TODO: Write assessment detail here.
+Write assessment detail here.
-Change paragraph class to "bad", "ok", or "good" to set the evaluation overall result.
+Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.

 #### Resourcing And Viability

 The organization has appropriately resourced these processes to support its long-term product viability.

-{:.not-assessed}
+{:.todo}
-TODO: Write assessment detail here.
+Write assessment detail here.
-Change paragraph class to "bad", "ok", or "good" to set the evaluation overall result.
+Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.

 #### Training And Onboarding

 The organization has training materials to onboard new product team members to these practices.

-{:.not-assessed}
+{:.todo}
-TODO: Write assessment detail here.
+Write assessment detail here.
-Change paragraph class to "bad", "ok", or "good" to set the evaluation overall result.
+Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.

 #### Testing And Validation

 The organization regularly conducts extensive testing and user interviews to validate whether the released features are meeting both business goals and visitor needs.

-{:.not-assessed}
+{:.todo}
-TODO: Write assessment detail here.
+Write assessment detail here.
-Change paragraph class to "bad", "ok", or "good" to set the evaluation overall result.
+Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.

 ### Guideline 2.25.
 [Conduct Regular Audits, Regression, and Non-Regression Tests](https://w3c.github.io/sustyweb/#conduct-regular-audits-regression-and-non-regression-tests)